-This biscotti recipe mixes crushed candy canes into the dough for Christmas cheer!
-Dip in white chocolate or don't, they are delicious with a cup of hot cocoa or coffee!
+This Christmas biscotti recipe mixes crushed candy canes into the dough and is topped with white chocolate peppermint coating.
+Delicious with a cup of hot cocoa or coffee!

 About This Recipe

 Biscotti literally means "twice baked."
 The traditional Italian cookies are typically almond flavored and baked first into logs then again after sliced.
 This Christmas version is a sugar cookie with crushed peppermint candies stirred into the dough.

 We first made candy cane biscotti years ago, before we even had kids.
 I sometimes don't take the time to dip the candy cane biscotti in the white chocolate and crushed candy canes, because I want them right away!
 These are great dipped in coffee or hot cocoa -- or even on their own.

 During the Christmas season, you probably have everything on hand to make candy cane biscotti.
 Below is a list of ingredients to make this biscotti recipe.

 Here's What You Need:

 - Baking powder

 - White chocolate or candy coating and additional crushed candy canes